 We strive to deliver the most up-to-date, in-depth, exclusive and thought-provoking content to our users.
 Content selection, editing and production are core focuses of our business.
 We obtain our content from four sources: third-party professional media companies, Phoenix TV, our in-house production and UGC.
 The content we acquire covers a wide spectrum of user-targeted subjects, including news, current affairs, finance, technology, automobiles, fashion and entertainment, among others.
 We believe that we have provided the earliest video and text media coverage among Chinese media companies of certain major world events.
 We are uniquely positioned among our peers in China to be able to distribute our content on TV.
 We feed a substantial amount of in-house produced content and UGC to a number of Phoenix TV's regular prime-time programs each day.
-We also provide our in-house produced content and UGC to an overseas TV network, Taiwan CTI Television Inc., from time to time.
+We also provide our in-house produced content to overseas TV network, Taiwan CTI Television Inc., from time to time.
+In addition, we provide our in-house produced content to more than ten domestic TV networks, such as Shanxi Satellite TV, Guizhou Science and Education Channel and, Heilongjiang City Channel.

 Third-Party Professional Content.
 We have entered into content licensing agreements with approximately 700 professional content providers in aggregate.
 We obtain our print content from major Chinese print media and news wires and selected international sources.
-Our Chinese content sources include companies such as China News Service, 21st Century News Group, Xinhua News Agency and the People's Daily, as well as China's top ten image providers.
+Our Chinese content sources include companies such as China News Service, Xinhua News Agency and the People's Daily, as well as China's top ten image providers.
 Our international sources include Reuters, The Associated Press and Agence France Presse, among others.
 The video content we source from third parties is primarily comprised of news and documentaries, which cater to our users' preferences.
-We obtain our third-party video content from major Chinese television broadcasters, such as CCTV, Zhejiang Satellite TV, and Beijing Satellite TV.
+We obtain our third-party video content from major Chinese television broadcasters, such as CCTV, Shenzhen Satellite TV and Guangdong Satellite TV.
 The content that we source from professional third parties comprises the majority of the content on our website.